Lump on Labia: 11 Common Causes (& How to Treat)

 The boil can arise due to inflammation at the root of the hair, obstruction of a sebaceous gland or a wound in the vulva region, and is in most cases associated with infection by the bacteria Staphylococcus aureus.
 This bacteria can be found naturally in mucous membranes and skin. .

-What to do: Apply a warm water compress to the boil 3 times a day, and cleanse the area well with warm water and mild soap.
+How to treat: Apply a warm water compress to the boil 3 times a day, and cleanse the area well with warm water and mild soap.
 You should never squeeze the boil, as this can worsen inflammation and the infection, making it more difficult to treat.
 In some cases, the gynecologist may recommend draining the abscess, which consists of removing the pus, followed bu antibiotics to treat the infection.

 4. Genital herpes